-London based street artist Edwin has created a powerful series of installation themed work drawing attention to the effects of climate change in Stavanger.
-Part of the popular NuArt festival, he has focused on the projected sea level rise which Stavanger could experience by 2100.
+London based street artist Edwin has visited Stavanger.
+Creatinga powerful series of installation themed work.
+He has been drawing attention to the effects of climate change as part of the popular NuArt festival.
+Focusing on the projected sea level rise which Stavanger in particular could experience by 2100.

 Posing the question “What would happen if tomorrow, we lived the same way as we did today?”
 He has created his piece using the perspective of ‘business as usual’.
 This is a type of scenario used when creating a point of reference for policy making.
 The perspective has seen the artist create points of reference for the sea level rise in black and yellow hazard stripes across the town.